Nordix/assign-lb-ip/README.md

 mconnect-ipv6-lb   LoadBalancer   fd00:4000::250b   1000::8       5001:32030/TCP   5m36s
 ```

-`assign-lb-ip` will simply take the `loadBalancerIP` you specified in
+`assign-lb-ip` will take the `loadBalancerIP` you specified in the
-the manifest and set it as the "real" load-balancer IP.
+manifest and set it as the "real" load-balancer IP.

 You can also explicitly specify the load-balancer IP using the `-ip`
 option.